 If you don’t work on your glutes in your exercise routine, the surrounding muscles have to step in to compensate.
 “This puts a lot of stress on the knees, hips, and lower back,” says Peloton instructor Jess Sims, who notes that your glutes are part of your core.
 “Your glutes allow the upper and lower extremities [of your body] to function properly.”
 She points to the example of running: To have proper form, it’s important to tuck your pelvis forward (or, as she likes to say, “take your butt with you”).
 “If you don’t do this, you might feel pain in your lower back, hips, or knees,” says Sims.

 You don’t have to do anything particularly excessive in order to turn your walk into a glutes workout, either.
-Keep scrolling for trainer-approved tweaks that make your steps especially beneficial for your all-important bum muscles.
+Keep scrolling for trainer-approved tweaks that make your steps especially beneficial for toning and building strength in your all-important butt muscles.

 1. Hit up an incline